Love, Money, Fame

 "Love, Money, Fame" is a song recorded by the South Korean band Seventeen featuring American music producer DJ Khaled.
-It was released on October 14, 2024, as the lead single from their thirteen extended play Spill the Feels.
+It was released on October 14, 2024, as the lead single from their thirteenth extended play Spill the Feels.
 The song debuted at number one on the Circle Digital Chart, becoming their third chart topper in South Korea.

 Background and release

 In August 2024, Pledis Entertainment announced that Seventeen would be releasing a new Korean language EP in the October of that year, alongside an announcement for the Right Here World Tour.
 The EP Spill the Feels was announced for release on October 14.

 In September, Seventeen members Woozi, Mingyu, and Vernon flew to Miami, US, to meet with American music producer DJ Khaled.
 A collaboration was teased at on October 1 and officially announced as the album's lead single on October 3.

 Composition

 "Love, Money, Fame" has been described as having a groovy melody reminiscent of R&B and hip-hop, boosted by harmoniously arranged vocals.

 The song was composed by Woozi, Bumzu, DJ Khaled, Rudi Daouk, Jakob Mihoubi, Carlyle Fernandes, Charli Taft, Daniel 'Obi' Klein, and Park Ki-tae; its lyrics were written by Woozi, Bumzu, Vernon, and Robb Roy.